-Standard 2: Language and Literacy Rich Environment.
-Educator candidates shall:
+Standard 2: Language and Literacy Rich Environment

 - 2.1.
 Demonstrate and apply knowledge about individual development in language and literacy, including identifying and responding to the uniqueness of each student. - 2.2.
 Demonstrate and apply knowledge of language diversity as a source of strength in society to be encouraged and not discouraged. - 2.3.
-Identify differences between students progressing successfully toward literacy and those who are not progressing, including their personal experiences and dispositions (e.g., poverty, poor or unsuccessful experiences with reading), and their access to books and exposure to high quality instruction, and implement instruction responsive to these differences. - 2.4.
-Use a range of texts, including print and digital, to provide a wide range of reading choices for students, and incorporate texts that represent students' existing knowledge, interests, and cultural diversity. - 2.5.
-Incorporate disciplinary and instructional texts representing diverse students, multiple genres, perspectives, and media necessary to prepare all students for literacy tasks for the 21st century. - 2.6.
-Establish literacy learning classroom environments that enable multiple classroom organizations, including those that support individual and collaborative learning, and promote peer-to-peer interaction. - 2.7.
-Demonstrate the ability to help students participate as knowledgeable, reflective, creative, caring, respectful, and critical members of a variety of literacy communities (e.g., home, classroom, school, workplace, and community), and within globally and digitally connected communities. - 2.8.
-Position students as knowledgeable and valuable contributors of information (e.g., cooperative speaking opportunities, brainstorming discussions), which allows all students to participate, regardless of their speaking or writing proficiency.
+Identify differences between students progressing successfully toward literacy and those who are not progressing, including their personal experiences and dispositions (e.g., poverty, poor or unsuccessful experiences with reading), and their access to books and exposure to high-quality instruction, and implement instruction responsive to these differences. - 2.4 Ensure that all students have access and exposure to complex, grade-appropriate text and avoid "leveling" (the practice of matching students to texts based on their measured reading proficiency level) because it can slow the learning of struggling readers by confining them to overly simple, below-grade-level texts. - 2.5.
+Use a range of texts, including print and digital, to provide a wide range of reading choices for students, and incorporate texts that represent students' existing knowledge, interests, and cultural diversity. - 2.6.
+Incorporate disciplinary and instructional texts representing diverse students, multiple genres, perspectives, and media necessary to prepare all students for literacy tasks for the 21st century. - 2.7.
+Establish literacy learning classroom environments that enable multiple classroom organizations, including those that support individual and collaborative learning, and promote peer-to-peer interaction. - 2.8.
+Demonstrate the ability to help students participate as knowledgeable, reflective, creative, caring, respectful, and critical members of a variety of literacy communities (e.g., home, classroom, school, workplace, and community), and within globally and digitally connected communities.

 - 2.9.
-Utilize routines and structures that prompt frequent language interactions (e.g., turn and talks, quick writes). - 2.10.
+Position students as knowledgeable and valuable contributors of information (e.g., cooperative speaking opportunities, brainstorming discussions), which allows all students to participate, regardless of their speaking or writing proficiency. - 2.10.
+Utilize routines and structures that prompt frequent language interactions (e.g., turn and talks, quick writes). - 2.11 Utilize routines and structures that encourage students to decode text systematically rather than to guess at its meaning using "cueing" methods such as "MSV" (meaning, syntax, visual) that divert attention from the words themselves. - 2.12.
 Create a physical environment that presents varied language representations (e.g., images, charts, lists, poems) and that provides resources that support students' language and literacy development (e.g., anchor posters, word walls, picture or print dictionaries).